steflangehennig/committee-influence-lsq/README.md

-# committee-influence-lsq
+# A Measure of Congressional Committee Influence
-Code repo for article forthcoming in Legislative Studies Quarterly with Dr. E. Scott Adler and Dr. Ryan W. Bell.
+Code repo for article forthcoming in [Legislative Studies Quarterly](https://onlinelibrary.wiley.com/journal/19399162) with Dr. E. Scott Adler and Dr. Ryan W. Bell.